Seth22/Student-Loan-Debt/README.md

 # Student-Loan-Debt
 A simple Java Program to Calculate student loan debt

-Input the student debt
+1.Input the student debt

-Input the interest rate
+2.Input the interest rate

-Input the years it will take to pay off the loan
+3.Input the years it will take to pay off the loan

-Output monthly payments
+1.Output monthly payments

-Output yearly payments
+2.Output yearly payments

-Output total amount paid
+3.Output total amount paid

-Output total interest paid
+4.Output total interest paid

-Will also output how the years taken to pay off the loans will effect the above values in increments of 5 starting at 5 and going to 65
+5.Will also output how the years taken to pay off the loans will effect the above values in increments of 5 starting at 5 and going to 65

 Please note I am still learning Git so you can ignore everything not in the src directory thank you :D